Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 AMVital Products with These Ingredients

-AMVital's approach combines turmeric (curcumin) with kojic acid for dual tyrosinase regulation plus anti-inflammatory support.
+AMVital's approach combines turmeric (curcumin) with kojic acid for dual brightening plus soothing support.

 AMVital Product Recommendations

 Turmeric Brightening Serum: Concentrated turmeric for targeted treatment.
-Pairs well with vitamin C in the morning.
-See serum benefits.
+Pairs well with vitamin C. See serum benefits.

 Turmeric Toner: Prep skin for other treatments.
 Works as dark spot corrector.